Disney Time: 1966

-Susan Hampshire hosted the August Bank Holiday show on 28 August with clips from Kidnapped, Lady and the Tramp, In Search of the Castaways, Jungle Cat (1964), The Absent-Minded Professor, 20,000 Leagues under the Sea, 101 Dalmatians, Perri, Rob Roy the Highland Rogue, The Hunting Instinct (1961), Lt Robin Crusoe USN, The Fighting Prince of Donegal.
+Susan Hampshire hosted the August Bank Holiday show on 28 August with clips from Kidnapped, Lady and the Tramp, In Search of the Castaways, Jungle Cat, The Absent-Minded Professor, 20,000 Leagues Under the Sea, 101 Dalmatians, Perri, Rob Roy, the Highland Rogue, The Hunting Instinct, Lt.
+Robin Crusoe, U.S.N., The Fighting Prince of Donegal.

-Rolf Harris presented the Christmas Day show with extracts from Lady and the Tramp, Peter Pan, Wind in the Willows, Follow Me Boys !, Ballerina (1956), The Fighting Prince of Donegal, Mary Poppins and Winnie the Pooh and the Honey Tree.
+Rolf Harris presented the Christmas Day show with extracts from Lady and the Tramp, Peter Pan, The Wind in the Willows, Follow Me, Boys!, Ballerina, The Fighting Prince of Donegal, Mary Poppins and Winnie the Pooh and the Honey Tree.

 1967

-The Easter show on 27 March was a three handed international - Leslie Crowther with Peter Glaze and from Paris Maurice Chevalier introducing clips from Fantasia, Bambi, Follow Me, Boys !, In Search of the Castaways, Monkeys Go Home starring Maurice Chevalier, Wind in the Willows, The Gnome-Mobile, Peter Pan and Song of the South.
+The Easter show on 27 March was a three handed international – Leslie Crowther with Peter Glaze and from Paris Maurice Chevalier introducing clips from Fantasia, Bambi, Follow Me, Boys!, In Search of the Castaways, Monkeys, Go Home! starring Maurice Chevalier, The Wind in the Willows, The Gnome-Mobile, Peter Pan and Song of the South.

-Tommy Steele presented the August Bank Holiday show on 28 August with excerpts from Peter Pan, Treasure Island, Fun and Fancy Free, The Gnome-Mobile, The Million Dollar Collar, Three Little Pigs, Robin Hood, Jungle Book, Bullwhip Griffin and The Happiest Millionaire (starring Tommy Steele).
+Tommy Steele presented the August Bank Holiday show on 28 August with excerpts from Peter Pan, Treasure Island, Fun and Fancy Free, The Gnome-Mobile, The Million Dollar Collar, Three Little Pigs, The Story of Robin Hood, The Jungle Book, The Adventures of Bullwhip Griffin and The Happiest Millionaire starring Tommy Steele.

-The Christmas Day show was introduced by Dick Van Dyke with clips from Snow White and the Seven Dwarfs, Fantasia, Bear Country, Mary Poppins starring Dick Van Dyke, The Happiest Millionaire, Blackbeard's Ghost, Never a Dull Moment also starring Dick Van Dyke, and Jungle Book.
+The Christmas Day show was introduced by Dick Van Dyke with clips from Snow White and the Seven Dwarfs, Fantasia, Bear Country, Mary Poppins starring Dick Van Dyke, The Happiest Millionaire, Blackbeard's Ghost, Never a Dull Moment also starring Van Dyke, and The Jungle Book.

 1968

-Peter Ustinov hosted the Easter show on 14 April and introduced excerpts from Rob Roy, The Fighting Prince of Donegal, The Reluctant Dragon, A Knight for a Day, The Happiest Millionaire, Jungle Book and Blackbeard's Ghost (which he starred in).
+Peter Ustinov hosted the Easter show on 14 April and introduced excerpts from Rob Roy, the Highland Rogue, The Fighting Prince of Donegal, The Reluctant Dragon, A Knight for a Day, The Happiest Millionaire, The Jungle Book and Blackbeard's Ghost which he starred in.

-Leslie Crowther presented the August Bank Holiday show on 2 September and introduced clips from Mary Poppins, The Absent-Minded Professor, Blackbeard's Ghost, The Happiest Millionaire, Bon Voyage !, The Parent Trap, Donald's Weekend, Jungle Book, Never a Dull Moment and Cinderella.
+Leslie Crowther presented the August Bank Holiday show on 2 September and introduced clips from Mary Poppins, The Absent-Minded Professor, Blackbeard's Ghost, The Happiest Millionaire, Bon Voyage!, The Parent Trap, Donald's Weekend, The Jungle Book, Never a Dull Moment and Cinderella.

-Val Doonican hosted the Christmas Day show with clips from Bambi, Mary Poppins, Peter Pan, Jungle Book, Donald's Snow Fight, The Happiest Millionaire, Never a Dull Moment and Cinderella.
+Val Doonican hosted the Christmas Day show with clips from Bambi, Mary Poppins, Peter Pan, The Jungle Book, Donald's Snow Fight, The Happiest Millionaire, Never a Dull Moment and Cinderella.